 The Sub-Fund may in addition invest up to a maximum of 10% of its net assets in the equity markets, either directly through equities of any capitalization and of all geographic zones or through debt instruments converted or reimbursed in capital or indirectly through UCITS and/or UCIs up to 10% of its net assets.

 The Sub-Fund will enter into total return swaps underlying such as credit and equities single entities.
+The use of total return swaps will be temporary.
 Under normal circumstances, it is generally expected that the principal amount of such transactions will not exceed 40% of the Sub-Fund's net asset value.
 The principal amount of the Sub-Fund's assets that can be subject to the transactions may represent up to a maximum of 100% of the Sub-Fund's net asset value.